rails/mission_control-jobs/README.md

 # Mission Control — Jobs

 This gem provides a Rails-based frontend to Active Job adapters.
 It currently supports [Resque](https://github.com/resque/resque/) and [Solid Queue](https://github.com/basecamp/solid_queue).
-Its features depend on those offered by the adapter itself, but at a minimum, it allows you to inspect job queues, jobs currently waiting in those queues, and inspecting and retrying or discarding failed jobs.
+Its features depend on those offered by the adapter itself.
+At a minimum, it allows you to inspect job queues and jobs currently waiting in those queues and inspect and retry or discard failed jobs.

 ## Installation
 Add this line to your application's Gemfile: